zikolas/scp55-enabler/README.md

-# SCP55GO — DOS enablers for the Roland SCP-55 PCMCIA sound card
+# SCP55GO — DOS enabler for the Roland SCP-55 PCMCIA sound card

 Single-command DOS enablers that bring the **Roland SCP-55** PC Card to life — with its onboard **Sound Canvas** module, playable as a General MIDI / MPU-401